ActianCorp/zeenea-platform-docs/docs/zeenea-scim-api.md

 * Generate a new API key.
 * Use the generated secret to configure your Identity Management Platform and select the correct authentication mode: Bearer authentication (also called Token authentication).

-In addition, the Content-Type parameter must be specified in request headers as follows: `‘Content-Type: application/scim+json’`.
+In addition, the `Content-Type` parameter must be specified in request headers as follows: `Content-Type: application/scim+json`.

 ## Model